Physics on manifolds with exotic differential structures

-Our configuration can be deformed into this solution, but it is understood that it will not be a spherically symmetric configuration.
 See for example the ADHM construction of the moduli space of all instanton solutions in the standard representation\cite{adhm}.
-It is unknown to us whether there exist spherically symmetric configurations (not solutions) of the gauge field in the standard embedding, with a given topological charge.
-The upshot is that there do exist spherically symmetric instantons (\ie solutions of the Yang-Mills equations) for essentially any value of the instanton number.
-These instantons correspond to higher representations of $\SU(2)$ than the usual fundamental representation of $\SU(2)$, and can be thought of as embedded in a larger gauge group.
-These higher gauge group instantons are boanfide instantons with higher instanton winding number, and are spherically symmetric.
-They can be deformed to solutions of the Yang-Mills equations in the standard representation of the embedding of $\SU(2)$, however, these solutions are not spherically symmetric (as is known from the ADHM \cite{adhm} construction).
-We will use the spherically symmetric instantons to find the dependence of the spectrum of the Dirac operator on the manifolds with inequivalent differential structure.}
+The upshot is that there do exist spherically symmetric instantons (\ie solutions of the Yang-Mills equations) for essentially any value of the instanton number, which is dependent on the Dynkin index of the embedded representation \cite{Dynkin}.